mohamedmaree/elm-wasl/README.md

 # elm-wasl
-- note: that package created with wasl IGfor dispatching Companies v2.18 maybe in future need some updates.
+- note: that package created with wasl IG for dispatching Companies v2.18 maybe in future need some updates.
 ## Installation

 You can install the package via [Composer](https://getcomposer.org).